mattmaynes2/aria/reports/final/3-Technical/2-Details/06-Component.md

 ### System Components {#sec-3-2-6-1}

 The objective of this section is to present technical details about the implementation of the proposed solution.
-We begin by introducing the fundamental terms and concepts used throughout this section.
+We begin by introducing some of the fundamental concepts used throughout this section.
 Following these definitions is a component diagram showing the relationships between system components, as well as a description of each component and the interfaces that it provides.
-The component description section focuses on describing why each component is necessary in the system.
+This section also includes a discussion of the architectural patterns that have been used, as well as the deployment of the system.

 #### Domain Concept Definitions {-}